indrabasak/indrabasak.github.io/_posts/2020-05-10-no-ordinary-tree.md

 image: /images/entry/no-ordinary-tree.png
 ---

+_This post was originally published on May 10, 2020 and updated on May 13, 2020._

 The first time I laid my eyes on that pamphlet, turned slightly yellow from its age, I was intrigued by the image of a leafless apple tree.
-It was no ordinary tree, but the first apple tree ever grown on the Pacific Coast and it was right here in Oregon City; not far from where I was standing.
+It was no ordinary tree, but the first apple tree ever grown on the Pacific Coast and it was right here in Oregon City; not far from where I stood.
 The tree stood on the yard of the first ever protestant church built in North America, west of the Rockies.
 That’s a couple of firsts.